NOMU: Neural Optimization-based Model Uncertainty: The NOMU Algorithm

 We now introduce the loss function $L^\hp$ we use for training NOMU's architecture.
 Let $\X$ be such that $0<\lambda_d(\X)<\infty$, where $\lambda_d$ denotes the $d$-dimensional Lebesgue measure.
 We train $\NN_{\theta}$ with loss $L^\hp$ and L2-regularization parameter $\lambda>0$, i.e., minimizing $\Lmu(\NN_{\theta})+\lambda\twonorm[{\theta}]^2$ via a gradient descent-based algorithm. \begin{definition}[NOMU Loss] Let $\hp:=(\musqr,\muexp,\cexp)\in \Rpz^3$ denote a tuple of hyperparameters.
 Given a training set $\Dtr$, the loss function $L^\hp$ is defined as

 \end{definition} In the following, we explain how the three terms of $L^\hp$ promote the desiderata we introduced in \Cref{subsubsec:Desiderata}.
 Note that the behaviour of $\sigmodelhatraw$ directly translates to that of $\sigmodelhat$. \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt] \item Term~\terma{} solves the regression task, i.e., learning a smooth function $\fhat$ given $\Dtr$.
-If $\fhat$ is given as a pre-trained NN, then this term can be omitted. \item Term~\termb{} implements \ref{itm:Axioms:ZeroUncertaintyAtData} and \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints} (i.e., $\sigmodelhatraw(\xtr_i)\approx 0$ at input training points~$\xtr_i$).
-The hyperparameter $\musqr$ controls the amount of uncertainty at the training points.\footnote{In theory, in the noiseless case, $\frac{\musqr}{\lambda}=\infty$.
-In our experiments, we set $\frac{\musqr}{\lambda}=10^7$.
-For small non-zero data noise, setting $\frac{\musqr}{\lambda}\ll\infty$ can capture \textit{data noise induced model uncertainty} $\sigmodel(\xtr)>0$ (see \Cref{sec:desiderata:InSample}).} The larger $\musqr$, the narrower the UBs at training points. \item Term~\termc{} has two purposes.
+If $\fhat$ is given as a pre-trained NN, then this term can be omitted. \item Term~\termb{} implements \ref{itm:Axioms:ZeroUncertaintyAtData} and \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints} (i.e., $\sigmodelhatraw(\xtr_i)\approx 0$).
+The hyperparameter $\musqr$ controls the amount of uncertainty at the training points.\footnote{In the noiseless case, in theory $\frac{\musqr}{\lambda}=\infty$; we set $\frac{\musqr}{\lambda}=10^7$.
+For small non-zero data noise, setting $\frac{\musqr}{\lambda}\ll\infty$ captures \textit{data noise induced model uncertainty} $\sigmodel(\xtr)>0$ (\Cref{sec:desiderata:InSample}).} The larger $\musqr$, the narrower the UBs at training points. \item Term~\termc{} has two purposes.
 First, it implements \ref{itm:Axioms:trivial} (i.e., $\sigmodelhatraw\ge0$).
 Second, it pushes $\sigmodelhatraw$ towards infinity across the whole input space $\X$.
 However, due to the counteracting force of \termb{} as well as regularization, $\sigmodelhatraw$ increases continuously as you move away from the training data.
 The interplay of \termb{}, \termc{}, and regularization thus promotes \ref{itm:Axioms:largeDistantLargeUncertainty}.
 The hyperparameters $\muexp$ and $\cexp$ control the size and shape of the UBs.
-Concretely, the larger $\muexp$, the wider the UBs; the larger $\cexp$, the narrower the UBs at points $x$ with large $\sigmodelhat(x)$ and the wider the UBs at points $x$ with small $\sigmodelhat(x)$. \end{itemize} In the implementation of $L^\hp$, we approximate \termc{} via MC-integration using additional, \emph{artificial input points} ${\Daug:=\left\{x_i\right\}_{i=1}^l\stackrel{i.i.d}{\sim}\textrm{Unif}(\X)}$ by $\Scale[1.2]{\frac{1}{l}}\cdot \sum_{x\in \Daug} e^{-\cexp\cdot \sigmodelhat(x)}$.
+Concretely, the larger $\muexp$, the wider the UBs; the larger $\cexp$, the narrower the UBs at points $x$ with large $\sigmodelhat(x)$ and the wider the UBs at points $x$ with small $\sigmodelhat(x)$. \end{itemize} In \Cref{subsec:appendix:Qualitative Sensitivity Analysis}, we provide detailed visualizations on how the loss hyperparameters $\musqr$, $\muexp$, and $\cexp$ shape NOMU's model uncertainty estimate.
+In the implementation of $L^\hp$, we approximate \termc{} via MC-integration using additional, \emph{artificial input points} ${\Daug:=\left\{x_i\right\}_{i=1}^l\stackrel{i.i.d}{\sim}\textrm{Unif}(\X)}$ by $\Scale[1.2]{\frac{1}{l}}\cdot \sum_{x\in \Daug} e^{-\cexp\cdot \sigmodelhat(x)}$. \begin{remark} In \termc{}, instead of the Lebesgue-measure, one can also use a different measure $\nu$, i.e., $\frac{1}{\nu(\X)}\int_{\X}e^{-\cexp\cdot \sigmodelhatraw(x)}\,d\nu(x)$.
+This can be relevant in high dimensions, where meaningful data points often lie close to a lower-dimensional manifold \citep{cayton2005algorithms}; $\nu$ can then be chosen to concentrate on that region.
+In practice, this can be implemented by sampling from a large unlabeled data set $\Daug$ representing this region or learning the measure $\nu$ using GANs \citep{goodfellow2014gen}. \end{remark}